Trolley Optimisation for Loading Printed Circuit Board Components: Trolley optimisation: a case study

 \subsection{Dataset and experimental settings}

 We present the case study of a company having an assembly shop with multiple assembly lines, which builds a variety of PCBs in low-volume and high-mix on each assembly line.
 The company needs to load components required to build all PCBs on the assembly line, onto trolleys and stackers.
-Here, two industrial datasets from the company, corresponding to two assembly lines with two and three CAP machines, respectively, are presented, whose statistics is given in Table~\ref{tab_datasets}.
-The two datasets, named as `A' and `B', have 80 and 62 PCBs, each of which is built from a subset of 579 and 875 components, respectively.
+Here, two industrial datasets from the company, corresponding to two assembly lines with two and three CAP machines, respectively, are presented, whose statistics are given in Table~\ref{tab_datasets}.
+The two datasets, named as `A' and `B', have 80 and 62 PCBs, each of which is built from a subset of 579 and 930 components, respectively.
 Most of the components, requiring up to five slots are placed onto the trolleys and bigger components are placed on the stackers.
-The distribution of the size of components for both the datasets is given in Fig.~\ref{fig_distri_slots}.
-From the figure, it is clear that most of the components need one slot and less number of components are loaded onto the stackers.
-For the dataset A, the maximum container limit is 14 trolleys and 2 stackers or 16 trolleys if stackers are not required.
-For the dataset B, the maximum container limit is 22 trolleys and 2 stackers or 24 trolleys.
-We set maximum number of allowed trolleys equal to the solution obtained using the manual approach, i.e., $T=28$ and 50 for datasets A and B, respectively.
-This limit is very important because a very small number can make the problem infeasible or computational expensive and a very large number will increase number variables and hence the problem can take longer time to solve the problem (refer to Subsec.~\ref{subsec_sensitivity} for sensitivity analysis of max trolley limit).
+The distribution of the size of components for both datasets is given in Fig.~\ref{fig_distri_slots}.
+From the figure, it is clear that most of the components need one slot and a small number of components are loaded onto the stackers.
+Since PCBs in dataset A are built based on an assembly line equipped with two CAP machines, the assembly line's capacity (referred to as the maximum trolley limit in the model development) is either 14 trolleys and 2 stackers, or 16 trolleys if stackers are not needed.
+Consequently, for any PCB in dataset A, the trolley/stacker requirements must not exceed the assembly line's capacity.
+Similarly, since the PCBs in dataset B are built in an assembly line with three CAP machines so for any PCB in dataset B, the trolley/stacker requirements must not exceed 22 trolleys and 2 stackers or 24 trolleys.
+We set the maximum number of allowed trolleys equal to the solution obtained using the manual approach, i.e., $T=28$ and 50 for datasets A and B, respectively.
+This value is very important because a very small number can make the problem infeasible and a very large number will increase the number of variables, thereby the problem will become computationally expensive.